China National Offshore Oil Corporation: Human-rights abuses in Burma

+Forced displacement in Uganda

+Allegations of displacement and other abuses of the local population were made against CNOOC relating to its Kingfisher project at Lake Albert (Uganda), where a central processing facility construction is taking place as part of the planned pipeline to Tanzania.
+The Kingfisher project is said to begin production in 2026.

 Falun Gong persecution

 CNOOC has been accused of participating in the persecution of Falun Gong by collaborating with the Chinese Communist Party to send Falun Gong CNOOC employees to labour camps and mind-control facilities, reducing their pay and preventing them from receiving benefits (or regular wages) unless they renounce their beliefs.

 Bohai Bay oil spills

-On June 4, 2011 the U.S. company ConocoPhillips, operating in the Penglai 19-3 oilfield, caused an oil spill from a seafloor leak which lasted until June 7.
+On June 4, 2011, the U.S. company ConocoPhillips, operating in the Penglai 19-3 oilfield, caused an oil spill from a seafloor leak which lasted until June 7.
 This was followed by a second leak on June 17, which was contained within 48 hours.
 The leaks polluted a total of more than 840 square kilometers of clean water in Bohai Bay.
 Fifty-one percent of the oilfield is owned by CNOOC, and forty-nine percent owned by ConocoPhillips.
 The first leak was not made public until July 5, 2011.

-Another fire and oil spill is taking place since April 6 2021, with workers missing.
+Another fire and oil spill is taking place since April 6, 2021, with workers missing.